Travel insurance for the over 70s | Medical travel insurance guide

 Vaccinations: Consider booking a pre-travel consultation at the travel clinic or see your doctor beforehand.
 This will also let you know if you need any vaccinations/travel medication.

 Medication: If you currently take any medication, make sure you take plenty of spare supplies with you, just in case.
 Keep your extra supply prescription meds in a separate location.
 Never keep all your prescriptions in one suitcase because if that bag goes missing you could have a problem.
 Before you get on that plane, figure out a plan of action for replacing prescription meds in the destination country.
 In the weeks preceding the trip you have the time to research nearby pharmacies.
 Collect this emergency prescription information in a folder and get a copy to your physician or local pharmacist.
-Keep several copies of this information in different locations in your luggage and on your person.
+Keep several copies of this information in different locations in your luggage.

 Savings: Many hotels and travel companies offer significant savings to Senior Citizens so take the time to investigate.
 If you follow these safety tips there’s no reason to put off that trip of a lifetime, no matter your age.

 Medical Considerations for mature travellers:

 - Thinning bones from osteoporosis increases the risk of fractures through falls.